-Start your day exploring at the Temple of Heaven.
-Later, board your overnight train to Xian.
+Start your day at the Temple of Heaven where you can watch the locals take part in dancing, Tai Chi and Mahjong.
+This evening, board your overnight train to Xian.

-The overnight train takes approximately 12 hrs (over 1,300km).
-The cabins are first class soft sleeper compartments where each cabin consists of 4 shared berths (2 x upper and 2 x lower).
+The overnight train takes approximately 12 hrs (over 1,300km). the cabins are first class soft sleeper compartments where each cabin consists of 4 shared berths.
 Wear comfortable clothes on board to sleep in on the train, and you may wish to take some snacks.
 Please note you will need to carry your own luggage on and off the train.

 Temple of Heaven - Set in a 267-hectare park surrounded by a long wall and with a gate at each compass point, the Temple of Heaven is absolutely unique.
 It is one of the most perfect examples of Ming architecture, created as a place of worship for the Emperors, who would ask for prosperity, longevity and good harvest for the people.
+Walking through the park we will see the many groups of local people that gather here every day to sing folk songs, practice Tai-Chi and sword dancing, play chess or just come to sit and chat.